drupal-graphql/drupal-decoupled-app/frontend/README.md

-# Proof of Concept for Decoupled Drupal with GraphQL and React
+# Proof of Concept
+## Decoupled Drupal with GraphQL and React

 ## Prerequisites